mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 - region has subnets on B and C zones
 - annotate OP subnet

-Expected: Fail to create as unsupported type on OP
+Expected: Fail to create an unsupported type on OP

-Result: Fail to create as unsupported type on OP
+Result: Fail to create an unsupported type on OP

 Steps: